azuline/blossom/backend/foundation/vault/README.md

-# secretsvault
+# vault

-The `secretsvault` package is a primitive secrets vaulting abstraction.
-At scale, this should be a separate service with a different database and access model.
+The `vault` package provides an encrypted secrets vaulting abstraction.
+Functions are exposed for creating, reading, and deleting encrypted secrets.

+Secrets are encrypted with ChaCha20+Poly1305 and authenticated with the tenant ID.

+At scale, this package should instead invoke a mature and well tested secrets vault service, such as [Hashicorp Vault](https://www.hashicorp.com/products/vault).